Cozy Peach Kitchen

 Storage and freezing tips

-• Make-ahead: I don't recommend shredding zucchini in advance because as it sits it will leak out moisture that is needed for the zucchini bread.
-The zucchini bread batter can be made 1-2 hours in advance and stored in the fridge.
+• Make-ahead: I don't recommend shredding zucchini in advance because as it sits it will leak out moisture that is needed for the best texture.
+The bread batter can be made 1-2 hours in advance and stored in the fridge.

 • Storage: Zucchini bread can be stored at room temperature but I actually prefer storing it in the fridge for 4-5 days.
-Unlike many quick breads, I don't find that zucchini bread dries out in the fridge.
+Unlike many quick breads, I don't find that this one dries out in the fridge.

 • Freezing: Let the loaf cool to room temperature.
 Wrap in plastic wrap or foil, then place in a freezer-safe bag.
 Freeze for up to 3 months.
 Let thaw overnight in the fridge or on the counter when ready to use.